kenglish-pfi/nlpcaffe/README.md

 # NLP-Caffe

 NLP-Caffe is a pull request on the Caffe framework developed by Yangqing Jia and Evan Shelhamer, among other members of the BVLC lab at Berkeley and a large number of independent online contributers.

 This fork makes it easier for NLP users to get started without merging C++ code.
 Currently, there is an example of a language model for the Penn Tree Bank using LSTMs that processes 20,000 words per second and achieves a perplexity of 128.
 More examples for Machine Translation using the encoder-decoder model and character-level RNNs will be forthcoming.
 Eventually this code should be merged into the Caffe master branch.
+This work was performed under the guidance of <a href="http://nlp.stanford.edu/~manning/">Chris Manning</a> and with the invaluable expertise of <a href="http://stanford.edu/~lmthang/">Thang Luong</a>.

 # Installation